 It’s 180 miles from Kilimanjaro to the middle of the Serengeti.
 Packed into that space you have Africa’s tallest mountain, the great Rift Valley, Ngorongoro Crater and the Serengeti plains.
 And more besides!
 Enormous numbers of animals roam these panoramic landscapes.
 The way the scenery unfolds is spell-binding so we suggest exploring it all in a special private safari vehicle with an expert guide.

 Competition for land, the fragmentation of habitats and the encroaching desert are all starkly live issues in Kenya.
 To be sustainable, the solutions have to benefit the people and the wildlife.
 Imaginative ways are being found to protect habitats and enable people and wildlife to thrive together.
-Your family can see this in action and be at the cutting edge of conservation on your safari.
+Your family can see this in action while travelling and be at the cutting edge of conservation on your luxury safari.

 Cape Town is one of the world’s iconic cities and its scenic setting matches Rio and San Francisco.
 Downtown there are shops, entertainment, sports stadiums and cosmopolitan restaurants.
 Cape Town is where the cold Atlantic and warm Indian Ocean meet.
 You can swim and have fun in the warmer waters and watch penguins beside the cold waters.
 You’re sure to want to ascend Table Mountain and if you’re an active family with teens, the hike up may be more fun than the cable car.